intersystems-community/iris-google-run-deploy-template/README.md

 ## iris-google-run-deploy-template
-This is a template to deploy InterSystems IRIS solution to Google Kubernetes Engine with every push in master branch.
+This is a template to deploy InterSystems IRIS solution to Google Kubernetes Engine.
-It uses Github Actions and Google Run
+The template uses Github Actions and Google Cloud Run

 ## how it works
-It deployes the IRIS with sample cls and with a static frontend.
+The worlfow deployes the IRIS with sample cls and with a static frontend with every push to the master branch.
-The demo site is available here
+The demo site is [available here](https://deploy.contest.community.intersystems.com/deploy/page17617906.html).

 ## How to use it
-Take the workflow file to your repository
+Take the [workflow file](https://github.com/intersystems-community/iris-google-run-deploy-template/blob/master/.github/workflows/build-push-gcr.yaml) to your repository
 Change these lines to your options:
 ```
 IMAGE_NAME:   iris-google-run-demo